Ichirō Ozawa: Post-DPJ (2012–present)

 In November 2023, Ozawa publicly said of CDP's leader Kenta Izumi that "It would be better if he resigns (as representative)" following a statement by Izumi that he aimed to change the government within the next five years, with Ozawa criticizing the words and stating that "What will the people think if the main opposition party says it won't aim for the government?
 No one will support it."
 Earlier in the same year, he founded a parliamentary faction inside the CDP, leading to the belief that Ozawa is looking to build up his influence again in preparation of another opposition leadership election.

 He has stated that, in light of the 2023–2024 Japanese slush fund scandal, people should not discount Prime Minister Fumio Kishida, saying that "You have to be careful.
 You can't let your guard down.
 Mr. Nikai is gone, the Seiwa-kai is in shreds, and the Secretary-General is useless.
 Why are you dissolving the House of Representatives right away when you are certain that you will be re-elected as President?
 There may be a disbandment in the fall after re-election.
 Before that happens, he may go to North Korea for the publicity."

 Ozawa has also proven to be a critic of party leader Kenta Izumi, who he describes as "unserious".
 He has described the need for election cooperation with the Japanese Communist Party, citing the need for a unification of opposition parties.
 He endorsed a former political opponent, Yoshihiko Noda, for leader of the CDP in 2024.
-After Noda was elected he made Ozawa his second-in-command in the Election Campaign Headquarters, putting Ozawa in a key position in preparing for the October 2024 general election.
+After Noda was elected he made Ozawa his deputy in the Election Campaign Headquarters, putting Ozawa in a key position in preparing for the October 2024 general election.
 Ozawa won back his district in Iwate during the election, which saw the incumbent LDP-Komeito coalition lose its majority in the House of Representatives.

+Following the merger of the Constitutional Democratic Party with Komeito, Ozawa ran for a twentieth term in the House of Representatives as a member of the Centrist Reform Alliance in the 2026 general election.
+He faced a grueling battle due to Sanae Takaichi's immense popularity and ultimately lost the Diet seat he had held for 57 years.